AnjaniRaman/PowerBI-Banking-Operations-Compliance_Dashboard/README.md

 2. The dashboard is built using Power BI with DAX measures and a relational data model.
 3. The analysis focuses on KYC compliance, AML monitoring, service request management, and SLA performance.
 4. Relationships between tables are established using the `Customer_ID` field.

 ### Dataset Limitations
 1. This project uses synthetic data and does not contain real customer or banking information.
+2. Each customer has a single KYC record; historical KYC renewals are not included.
+3. what The dashboard is designed for demonstration and learning purposes and does not represent a production banking reporting environment.
+### Future Improvements
+1. Add dynamic tooltips to provide additional context without overcrowding the dashboard.
+2. Enhance KPI cards with conditional formatting and visual indicators to highlight areas requiring attention.
+3. Add more interactive filters to allow users to explore performance by branch, customer type, risk category, and relationship manager.

+### Dataset Limitations
+1. This project uses synthetic data and does not contain real customer or banking information.